nyssen-me/Accessibility-Widget/README.md

 A lightweight, customizable accessibility toolkit that provides users with visual and reading assistance tools to improve their browsing experience.

-**Live Demo:** Try all features and see how the accessibility tools work in a real-world environment at https://nyssen.me/widgets/accessibility-tools/
+**Live Demo:** Try all features and see how the accessibility tools work in a real-world environment at <a href="https://nyssen.me/widgets/accessibility-tools/" target="_blank">https://nyssen.me/widgets/accessibility-tools/</a>

 ## Overview